AMBehroozi/Crypto_Movement_Prediction_Ml/README.md

 ## ⚠️ Disclaimer

 This project is for **educational purposes only**.
+The models are not hyperparameter-tuned or optimized for production use—they serve as demonstrations of different ML approaches and pipeline architecture.
 Cryptocurrency trading involves substantial risk of loss.
-Do not use this system for actual trading without thorough testing and understanding of the risks involved.
+Do not use this system for actual trading without thorough testing, proper model optimization, and understanding of the risks involved.

 ---